PNCA Narrative History

 The Museum Art School thrived in the coming decades.
 It received accreditation and membership from the Northwest Association of Schools and Colleges in 1961 and, in 1968, added a Liberal Arts studies curriculum to its roster (the class of 1969 was the first to receive the BFA degree).
 The 1970’s saw further expansion into the L. Hawley Hoffman Wing ; designed by Portland architect Pietro Belluschi ; and constant flux at the College’s helm until 1982, when renowned Portland arts supporter and educator Sally Lawrence was appointed Director of the School ; by then renamed the Pacific Northwest College of Art.
 Lawrence was ultimately appointed President, a post she held until her retirement in 2003.

 A crucial milestone of Lawrence’s tenure was the separation of the College from the Museum in 1994 (the Oregonian compared the event to “a sprout moving from the greenhouse into the open air”).
-The evolution of this 84-year relationship afforded the College financial independence and administrative freedom from the Museum, and completing this rite of passage, moved the College to the Goodman Building in 1998, its current 92,000-square-foot campus headquarters at 1241 NW Johnson Street in the Pearl District.
+The evolution of this 84-year relationship afforded the College financial independence and administrative freedom from the Museum, and completing this rite of passage, moved the College to the Goodman Building in 1998, a 92,000-square-foot campus headquarters at 1241 NW Johnson Street in the Pearl District.

 The Future is Present